sdolmo/personal-finance-app-web-js/README.md

 To just use the live demo, you can use the following credentials:

 1. Login using a name and email address
-2. Connect your account using the following credentials:
+2. Use the following credentials to connect to the sandbox environment:

 - Username: `user_good`
 - Password: `pass_good`